99designs/gqlgen/docs/content/recipes/subscriptions.md

 	// long since walked to the kitchen to make a sandwich instead.
 	KeepAlivePingInterval: 10 * time.Second,

-	// The `github.com/gorilla/websocket.Upgrader` is used to handle the transition
-	// from an HTTP connection to a WebSocket connection.
-Among other options, here
+	// The Gorilla-specific Upgrader field remains supported for backwards
+	// compatibility.
+New applications should prefer Implementation with an
+	// adapter for their chosen websocket implementation.
+	//
-	// you must check the origin of the request to prevent cross-site request forgery
+	// Among other options, you must check the origin of the request to prevent
-	// attacks.
+	// cross-site request forgery attacks.
 	Upgrader: websocket.Upgrader{
 		CheckOrigin: func(r *http.Request) bool {
 				// Allow exact match on host.